montypaws/paws-1/README.md

 Older News:
 -----------
-PAWS now has support for [uvloop](http://github.com/magicstack/uvloop) allowing increased speed by replacing the default asyncio loop construct with one running on top of libuv.
+PAWS has support for [uvloop](http://github.com/magicstack/uvloop) allowing increased speed by replacing the default asyncio loop construct with one running on top of libuv.
 By default uvloop is NOT used.
 To use it, pass `use_uvloop=True` in the arguments for `run_server()`

 Example
 -------